ePrescribe: Get Approved for EPCS

 Steps for Supporting User

-- Click the blue Manage Prescription App button.
+- Click Manage Prescriptions.

 - Click Add User at the top right.